nicholasbard/teknonaturalist/README.md

 docker start <docker_container_identifier>
 docker attach <docker_container_identifier>
 ```
+### You can also pick up here without using Docker.

 ### a.
 PLANiTS dataset for the host genus.
 Replace <GENUS> with name of host genus.<br>